audiophonics/RaspDacMini/README.md

 sudo reboot
 ```

+## What does it do :
+- Automatic configuration of alsa controller within Volumio (I2S output & DSD).
+    - Exposes a script to configure the DAC functions.
+Run ```apessq2m help``` to get more details.
+- Installation of a precompiled NodeJS RPIO driver.
+Creation of a systemd service to run the OLED Script during boot.
+    - Exposes a script to configure basic OLED functions.
+Run ```rdmoled``` to get more details.
+    - You can disable / enable the display by running ```sudo systemctl disable oled```  / ```sudo systemctl enable oled```
+- Installation LIRC from apt.
+Creation a systemd service to run LIRC & IREXEC during boot.

 ## Tested on  :
 - Volumio 3.233 & RPI 4 Revision 1.5
+- Volumio 3.233 & RPI 3B+

 ## Why this was so long to be released ?
 - There already were minor differences between Pi3B+ and Pi4 version that are really hard to handle in a way that does not require maintaining 2 separate versions (I do not want that).